 - Record your findings.
 If you employ five or more people, you must write down your findings and inform staff of them.

 Review your assessment and revise it if necessary.
 For example, when new equipment or processes are being introduced or new members of staff join the company.

 You must reduce manual-handling risks to the lowest level that is 'reasonably practicable'.
 This involves weighing a risk against the trouble, time and money needed to control that risk.
-Reducing the risks to 'as low as reasonably practicable' describes the level to which workplace risks are expected to be controlled.

 You should also consider the risks of staff slipping or tripping when lifting or carrying loads.
 See avoid slips and trips in the workplace.